sgryphon/dotnet-distributed-tracing-examples/README.md

 # Dotnet Distributed Tracing Examples

-Example of distributed tracing in .NET, using W3C Trace Context, Azure Application Insights, (TODO: and OpenTelemetry).
+Example of distributed tracing in .NET, using W3C Trace Context and OpenTelemetry, and older examples with basic logging and Azure Application Insights.

 See each example for detailed instructions.

 ### Requirements

-* Dotnet 5.0
+* Dotnet 5 / Dotnet 6 LTS
 * Docker (with docker-compose), for local services
 * Azure subscription, for cloud services
 * Azure CLI, to create cloud resources